google/WebFundamentals/src/content/en/tools/chrome-devtools/speed/get-started.md

    more hardware constraints than laptops or desktops, so these settings let you experience the page load as if you were using a less powerful device.
 1. Click **Reload** ![Reload](imgs/reload.png){:.inline-icon}.
-DevTools reloads the page and then produces a visualization of all the it had to do in order to load the page.
+DevTools reloads the page and then produces a visualization of all it had to do in order to load the page.
    This visualization will be referred to as the *trace*.

      <figure>